form8ion/git/README.md

 * Initializes a git repository for a project
 * Configures git to handle line endings across operating systems
 * Manages ignoring files and directories from being versioned
+* Detects an existing git repository configured for a project

 ## Usage